PeterZhouSZ/interactive_diffraction/README.md

 Version 1.0

 ## Principle

 Given a measured microstructure (a height map) the program computes lookup tables that can be used in a fragment shader to render realistic diffraction effects at real-time framerates.
+Please refer to the paper for more information.

 ## Libraries